FIVE MOST SURPRISING FINDS

 In 2013, the Centers for Disease Control and Prevention published a data brief that should have been on the front page of every newspaper in America.
 It should have led every evening newscast.
 It should have been discussed in every sociology department and cited in every family court.
 It should have been waved in the face of every commentator who has ever used the phrase “Black fathers don’t” followed by whatever verb they chose to attach to their preferred narrative of abandonment.

-The study, based on the National Survey of Family Growth and encompassing thousands of fathers across racial groups, found that Black fathers who lived with their children were more involved in their daily lives than fathers of any other racial group (Jones & Mosher, Fathers’ Involvement with Their Children: United States, 2006–2010, CDC/NCHS, 2013).
-The data was specific:
+The study, based on the National Survey of Family Growth and covering thousands of fathers across racial groups, found that Black fathers who lived with their children were more involved in their daily lives than fathers of any other racial group (Jones & Mosher, Fathers’ Involvement with Their Children — United States, 2006–2010, CDC/NCHS, 2013).
+The data was specific.

 On virtually every measure of hands-on parenting, Black resident fathers outperformed white and Hispanic fathers.